Foundations of Information Security

 Evaluated by external and internal examiner.

-A new term paper must be provided next autumn.
-For the exam: Ordinary re-sit examination.
+A new term paper must be provided and the examination must be re-sat.

 Dictionary, simple calculator